Ukrainian Studio of Plastic Arts

+The Ukrainian Studio of Plastic Arts (1923–1932) (Czech: Ukrajins'ka Studija Plastyčnoho Mystectva — USPM) was founded by the émigré Ukrainian Society of Plastic Arts after several name changes and iterations.
+The school was officially founded on 24 December 1923 and "would soon become the center of the Ukrainian émigré art world between the wars ... play[ing] a formative role in the careers of many Ukrainians" — as well as Russian, Bulgarian, Hungarian, Austrian, Czech, and Slovak art students.

-Ukrainian Studio of Plastic Arts (Ukrajins'ka Studija Plastyčnoho Mystectva – USPM), founded in 1923 in Prague, operating after 1932 as the Ukrainian Academy in Prague (1923–1952) was one of the most respected art institutions in what was then Czechoslovakia.
+After 1932, the school operated as the Ukrainian Academy (1932–1952), and was one of the most respected art institutions in what was then Czechoslovakia.
 It provided systematic education in the fields of fine and applied arts and architecture.
 Graduates received the title Magister Artis.
-Not only Ukrainians living in exile studied here, but also Czechs and members of other nationalities.
-From 1925, it organized annual exhibitions of its students until 1939.
+It organized annual student exhibitions from 1925 until 1939.

 History

 There was a large Ukrainian émigré community in interwar Czechoslovakia.
 The Bolshevik Revolution drove 600,000 inhabitants of Transcarpathian Ukraine and hundreds of artists, scientists, students, and politicians to exile in Czechoslovakia.
-The diplomatic mission of the Ukrainian People's Republic (1919-1923) operated here, and in 1920 its president, Mykhailo Hrushevsky, also resided here.
+The diplomatic mission of the Ukrainian People's Republic (1919–1923) operated here, and in 1920 its president, Mykhailo Hrushevsky, also resided here.
 At that time, Prague was the intellectual center of Ukrainian emigrants.
 On the initiative of T.G.
 Masaryk, an aid fund (Russian Aid Campaign) was established at the Ministry of Foreign Affairs after the war, from which financial support was paid to institutions and individuals.
 In 1921, the Ukrainian Free University moved from Vienna to Czechoslovakia, where 3,000 students enrolled.
 The following year, the Ukrainian Economic Academy was established in Poděbrady, and in 1923, the Ukrainian Pedagogical Institute of M. Drahomanov for the education of high school teachers was founded in Prague.
-Since 1925, Pedagogical Institute was affiliated with the Ukrainian Gymnasium, initially based in Prague and Řevnice, and from 1938 in Modřany (185 students in 1937-1938).
+Since 1925, Pedagogical Institute was affiliated with the Ukrainian Gymnasium, initially based in Prague and Řevnice, and from 1938 in Modřany (185 students in 1937–1938).
 The so-called Prague School of Ukrainian Emigrant Poets consisted mainly of graduates of the Faculty of Arts, Charles University.

 The establishment of the Ukrainian Studio was preceded by the founding of the Fine Arts Circle in Prague in 1922, which organized its first member exhibition in 1923.
-In December 24, 1923, the Ukrainian Studio of Plastic Arts began its activities.
+On 24 December 1923, the Ukrainian Studio of Plastic Arts began its activities.
 The school was modeled on the Ukrainian Academy of Arts, but the Prague Academy protested against the name Ukrainska akademiia plastychnoho mystetstva and so the name was changed, although the school continued to be known as Ukrainska akademia.
 Another reason for the establishment of the school was the lack of capacity at secondary art schools and the Prague Academy to accept more students.

+Photo of Dmytro Antonovych, art historian and first director of the Ukrainian Studio of Plastic Arts in 1923.

+Painting by artist and professor Jan Kulec who saved the Studio from closure by transforming it into the private Ukrainian Academy in 1932.